TheFox/cmus-control/README.md

 ### Manual installation

 1. You need to install cmake: `brew install cmake`
-2. Run `make install` to compile *Cmus Control Daemon* and install `cmuscontrold` under `/usr/local/bin` path.
+2. Run `./bin/install.sh` to compile *Cmus Control Daemon* and install `cmuscontrold` under `/usr/local/bin` path.
 	A [launchd.plist](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man5/launchd.plist.5.html) file named `at.fox21.cmuscontrold.plist` will be created under `~/Library/LaunchAgents` to start *Cmus Control Daemon* automatically on login.

-If you just want to compile *Cmus Control Daemon* without installing run `make`.
+If you just want to compile *Cmus Control Daemon* without installing run `./bin/build_release.sh`.
 The binary will be created at `build/release/bin/cmuscontrold`.

+For a debugging version you can run `./bin/build_debug.sh`.
+The binary will be created at `build/debug/bin/cmuscontrold`.

 #### Uninstall

-Just run `make uninstall`.
+Just run `./bin/uninstall.sh`.
 Doing so

 - `cmuscontrold` will be unloaded via [`launchctl`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/launchctl.1.html);
 - `~/Library/LaunchAgents/at.fox21.cmuscontrold.plist` will be removed;